Matthew Newton

-Matthew Joseph Newton (born January 22, 1977) is an Australian actor, writer, and director, and son of TV personalities Bert and Patti Newton.
+Matthew Joseph Newton (born 22 January 1977) is an Australian actor, writer, and director, and son of Australian TV personalities Bert and Patti Newton.
+He made his motion picture debut in 1993 in the Australian film Body Melt.
+His career was derailed by several widely-publicised charges of assault against female partners and others in the 2000s and 2010s, after which he relocated to the United States.
+He later resumed directing films and currently lives in Austin, Texas with his wife Catherine Schneiderman, daughter of American politician Eric Schneiderman.

 Career

-Acting

 Newton has performed in Australia and abroad on stage, television and movies.
 In 1988, he starred in Sugar and Spice, a children's television series.
 In 1992, he starred in Late For School, a drama series that aired briefly on Channel Ten.
-In 1993 he made his motion picture debut, appearing in the Australian independent satirical science fiction body horror movie Body Melt.
-In 2000, he starred alongside Pia Miranda in the film adaptation of the teen novel Looking for Alibrandi.
+In 1993 he made his film debut in Body Melt.
+In 2000, he starred in My Mother Frank and alongside Pia Miranda in the film adaptation of the teen novel Looking for Alibrandi.
 In 2001 he appeared in the Australian/American science fiction show Farscape as the character Jothee, and as the vampire Armand in Queen of the Damned (in 2002).
-His acting career was interrupted by treatment in a psychiatric unit for bipolar disorder after several incidents of domestic violence and assault, which were widely reported in the Australian media.

-2002–2008

 In 2005, Newton starred in The Surgeon, which aired on Channel Ten.

 In 2006, he appeared in the first and second seasons of improvisation comedy show Thank God You're Here.
 Newton also starred in a TV series for TV1 called Stupid, Stupid Man set in the office of a fictional men's magazine called COQ where he plays Nick Driscoll, the features writer.